meetzaveri/node-api-boilerplate/README.md

 # node-api-boilerplate
-A Node API boilerplate including CRUD operations based on MongoDB schema.
+A Node API boilerplate based on CRUD operations based on MongoDB schema.
 Used mLab for MongoDB deployment.

 To start hacking,